formation options

 The Watchful community discussion area is a very useful focus for personal formation (or for supplementing the more demanding forms of formation listed below).
 Topics germane to the community’s interests are given thorough examination in the free exchange of ideas between community sisters.

-• All community members are personally contacted before admission is granted.
+- Without exception, all community members are personally contacted before admission is granted.

-• Passive participation is not permitted and accounts that fall silent for more than 14 days are disabled.
+- Passive participation is not permitted and accounts that fall silent for more than 14 days are disabled.

-This is the formation option chosen by the vast majority of watchfulness members.
+While there are monitored women who continue to work outside the community or even offline, simple community participation is the formation option chosen by the vast majority of watchfulness members.
 It also fulfills the primary obligation of all community members to help their sisters by sharing experiences, lessons, observations and desires.
 The value of the community is accretive – the experiences of thoughtful women over time are our treasury.
 Hence, the community cannot exist solely as a source of information for those who do not in turn contribute their own views and discoveries.

 For more information on Internal Disciplines as an approach to formation, click here.